 On the River Clinic

-This clinic will be offered with the on the water portion (Date to be determined).
+This clinic will be offered with the on the water portion (Sat/Sun November 10-11, 2018).
 The On the River Clinic provides instruction on skills needed to become a successful fly fisher.
-The program involves three weeks of class room instruction (Thursdays, October 5, 12, and 19, 2017 at 7pm) about rod, reels, line, tippet and other equipment, basic entomology, fly selection, stream side strategy, techniques for fishing methods including dry fly, nymphing, streamer fishing for trout, knot tying, stalking and spotting fish etc. Taught by past president, FFF Master Casting Instructor and member of the FFF board of governors Joe Libeu, the program concludes with a weekend on the river fishing under the careful coaching and supervision of a hand picked cadre of expert fishermen/instructors from LBCC.
+The program involves three weeks of class room instruction (Thursdays, October 11, 18, and November 8, 2018 at 7pm) about rod, reels, line, tippet and other equipment, basic entomology, fly selection, stream side strategy, techniques for fishing methods including dry fly, nymphing, streamer fishing for trout, knot tying, stalking and spotting fish etc. Taught by past president, FFF Master Casting Instructor and member of the FFF board of governors Joe Libeu, the program concludes with a weekend on the river fishing under the careful coaching and supervision of a hand picked cadre of expert fishermen/instructors from LBCC.
 If you want to learn what fly fishing is all about, this is the class for you.
 In order to qualify for this class which is limited to 20 students, you must be a LBCC member and have mastered basic fly casting skills.